Speech Therapy Evaluation and Treatment

 Speech-language therapy encompasses the following areas:

-• Voice — occur when voice quality, pitch, and loudness differ or are inappropriate for an individual’s age, gender, cultural background, or geographic location (Aronson & Bless, 2009; Boone et al., 2010; Lee et al., 2004).
+- Voice — Focuses on issues with voice quality, pitch, and loudness that are inappropriate for an individual’s age, gender, cultural background, or location.

-• Play — allows children to develop skills in problem-solving, turn-taking, and symbolic thinking, all of which are foundational to language development.
+- Play — Helps children develop skills in problem-solving, turn-taking, and symbolic thinking, which are essential for language development.

-• Oral-Motor — exercises/movements with lips, tongue, teeth, and jaw to determine whether an oral motor weakness exists.
+- Oral-Motor — Exercises involving the lips, tongue, teeth, and jaw to identify and address oral motor weaknesses.

 A formal assessment is conducted to determine the areas of deficit and goal plans are created.